Composabl/examples.composabl.io/2_learn/chemical_process_control/tutorials/README.md

 #### Controlling the Temperature in the Tank

+This use case has only one control variable.
 Your agent controls the termperature in the tank by adjusting the temperature of the mixture using a “jacket” filled with coolant.

 ![diagram of tank](/2_learn/chemical_process_control/tutorials/img/mechanism.png)

 If the chemicals get too hot and approach thermal runaway, the coolant temperature can be decreased to bring down the temperature in the tank – but the conversion rate will also decrease.

-#### Three Different Phases
+#### Three Different Phases with Different Control Needs

 One of the reasons this use case is complex is that it occurs in three different phases.